dekoza/mtgpl/PLS.rst

 :mtgtip:`Skyship Weatherlight<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/3/63f5498b-bb12-48ec-811b-b52e45ffddaf.jpg?1586450703|https://scryfall.com/card/pls/133/skyship-weatherlight?utm_source=api>`
-   When Skyship Weatherlight enters the battlefield, search your library for any number of artifact and/or creature cards and exile them.
-Then shuffle your library.
+   When Skyship Weatherlight enters the battlefield, search your library for any number of artifact and/or creature cards, exile them, then shuffle.

    |mana_4|, |tap|: Choose a card at random that was exiled with Skyship Weatherlight.
 Put that card into its owner's hand.